AaronBarbosa12/MinitaurE_ROS/README.md

 4. Modify the bashrc on BOTH COMPUTERS so that the ROS_IP ROS_MASTER_URI and ROS_HOSTNAME_IP have the correct values

 ## How To Use This Package
-1. Make sure you're connected to the network of the lidar and that of the MINITAUR_COMPUTER
+1. Turn on the LiDAR and the MINITAUR_COMPUTER.
+Make sure you're connected to the network of the LiDAR and that of the MINITAUR_COMPUTER

 ![Both Nets](images/wifi_nets.png)